LucaRota4/The_Minority_Reports/frontend/frontend/README.md

-The frontend component of Agora is a Next.js web application that provides the user interface for the Agora platform.
+The frontend component of The Minority Reports is a Next.js web application that provides the user interface for the The Minority Reports platform.
 It enables users to interact with the decentralized governance system through a modern, responsive web interface.

 ## Quick Start